• Youth Transportation Safety Program

 Driver Risks

-Car crashes is the #1 killer of young adults in America, and for every person killed in a car crash, about 100 more are injured.
-Per 100,000 population, persons 21-to-24 years old had the highest fatality rate and the highest injury rate nationwide in 2015 (1).
+Car crashes are a leading cause of death of young adults in America, and for every person killed in a car crash, about 100 more are injured.
+Per 100,000 population, persons 21-to-24 years old had the highest fatality rate and the highest injury rate nationwide in 2022 (1).

 You are the solution!